All articles

 A practical guide to fire risk assessments for UK holiday let and self-catering property owners — what the law requires, what to assess, and how FRASafe makes compliance straightforward.

-A fire risk assessment for a holiday let is not the same as one for an HMO or a long-term rental property.
-The legal framework is different, the risks are different, and the mitigation measures that matter most are different.
-This guide explains exactly what UK fire safety law requires of holiday let and self-catering operators, what a compliant assessment must cover, and what the most common gaps are.
+A fire risk assessment for a holiday let is not the same as one for an HMO (House in Multiple Occupation) or a standard long-term rental.
+The legal framework is different, the risks are different, and the things that matter most are different.
+If you've seen a generic fire risk assessment template and assumed it'll do — it probably won't.

-HMSO guidance — “Making your small paying guest accommodation safe from fire” (January 2025) — is the primary reference document for holiday let operators.
+The government's own guidance — "Making your small paying guest accommodation safe from fire" (January 2025) — is the primary reference document for holiday let operators.
 It covers self-catering cottages, holiday apartments, and any property where a charge is made for overnight accommodation.

 Module 1: Premises Profile